 We realise that most people prefer to stay in their own home for as long as possible and our aim is to assist older Australians (and their carers) to remain living independently in their own homes, to prevent or delay premature entry into aged care facilities, to remain socially connected with their community and enhance their quality of life by providing a safe environment.

-Providing up to one hour per week of domestic assistance to assist with household chores including cleaning, washing and linen changes.
+Providing services in your home to assist with household chores such as cleaning, washing and linen changes.

-Providing home maintenance to assist with maintaining a safe environment outside the home.
-This may include lawn mowing, light pruning, gutter cleaning, and changing light bulbs and washers.
+Providing assistance with the purpose of maintaining a safe environment outside the home.
+This may include lawn mowing, light pruning or changing light bulbs.